Our Sunscreens & Coral

 Hawaii recently banned the sale of sunscreens containing some ingredients – particularly Oxybenzone and Parabens after some research showed the sunscreen may be affecting coral reefs.
 The research is not supported by all scientific groups, and is opposed in many quarters including the Hawaii Food Industry Organisation.
 The FDA (Federal Drug Administration) of the USA has not approved the ban.
 The biggest issue is with BP’s (benzophenones such as Oxybenzone), and it is this ingredient that has caused the most issues in Hawaii and the Florida Keys.
 We believe these risks are partially valid.
 See this article from Time Magazine for a nuanced view.

 The big answer is this – if the sunscreen is waterproof enough it will do no damage!
-As a company Seabase has huge empathy with the ocean, and its users, and any product that may or could affect the ocean or us of concern to us all.
+As a company, Seabase has huge empathy with the ocean and its users, and any product that may affect the ocean.
 However, be aware of all the facts:

-- The biggest source of parabens and benzophenones (BP’s) in our oceans – by a margin of 200,000 to one – is from sanitary & cosmetic products, including, nail polish, foundations, fragrance, hair and body shampoo, conditioner, hair spray, moisturisers, and foundation.
-Unlike sunscreen these products are in frequent, everyday use by all consumers in one form or another.
+- The biggest source of parabens and benzophenones (BP’s) in our oceans – by a margin of 200,000 to one – is from sanitary & cosmetic products, including: nail polish, foundations, fragrance, hair and body shampoo, conditioner, hair spray, and moisturisers.
+Unlike sunscreen, these products are in frequent, everyday use by all consumers in one form or another.
 They have NOT been banned in Hawaii despite the supposed contribution to ocean pollution.
 Sunscreen’s contribution to the issue is minute in comparison.
 Nevertheless, we do not use parabens or BP’s in our spf50+ Organic Sunscreens.

 - Australia, whose reefs are most at risk from human efforts and (supposed) warming seas, has not found the same risk correlation to their coral, and have not banned these ingredients.
 They consider the safety advantages, and risk if any, are far out-weighed by the minute risk from sunscreen, particularly if the ingredients are insoluble.